robertoooo/Cheat_Sheet/PySpark.md

 streamingDF.isStreaming
 ```

-## Write data from a streaming query to an output path directory
+## WRITESTREAM: Write data from a streaming query to an output path directory
 ```py
 basePath = userhome + "/structured-streaming-concepts/python" # A working directory for our streaming app
 dbutils.fs.mkdirs(basePath)                                   # Make sure that our working directory exists